d-i-a-s/atrvJr_description/README.md

 ## Getting Started

-To launch the ATRV-Jr description in rviz clone the repository, compile/source it and run:
+To launch the ATRV-Jr description in rviz, clone the repository, compile/source it and launch it by running:
 ```
 roslaunch atrvjr_description display.launch
 ```